 Germany, Austria and Switzerland, that is, German-speaking countries, are asylum-oriented countries and have adopted many restrictions and serious barriers to employment.
 There are complex procedures for verifying and recognizing professional qualifications, degrees and diplomas.
 The relevant departments are overloaded.
 All this takes time.

 In Germany, great importance is attached to language learning.
 This is because good knowledge of the German language is important for obtaining a highly qualified job.
 Many Ukrainian refugees are well educated, almost every second one has a higher education.
-They have professional knowledge and could reduce Germany’s need for skilled labor.
+They have professional knowledge and might reduce Germany’s need for skilled labor.

 Meanwhile, according to sociologist Trenhardt, in countries with high levels of labor integration, most refugees work in low-paid sectors.
 “No European country has yet managed to make fruitful use of the good education of Ukrainians.
 They mostly work in low-paid jobs, in hotels and restaurants, in the field of consumer services, and in agriculture,” he noted.
 In the Netherlands and Poland, cases of sexual and criminal exploitation, fraud and underpayment of labor have also been recorded.

-According to the Federal Employment Agency, in January 2024, about 124 thousand Ukrainians registered for integration and language courses.
+According to the Federal Employment Agency, in January 2024, regarding 124 thousand Ukrainians registered for integration and language courses.
 Three quarters of them are expected to graduate in the next six months.
 Based on this, the Organization for Economic Co-operation and Development (OECD) predicted in the fall of 2023 that the employment situation for Ukrainian refugees in Germany would improve in the foreseeable future.
-However, a report from the Federal Audit Chamber shows that about half of all Ukrainians who began language courses ultimately failed the exams.
+However, a report from the Federal Audit Chamber shows that regarding half of all Ukrainians who began language courses ultimately failed the exams.
 According to the report, one in seven drop out of courses.

 In the future, it will be possible to learn German while working.
 This is part of the German government’s Job Turbo program, which was launched in response to low employment rates among Ukrainians.
 It is already being tested in interested companies.
 The first regular courses are scheduled to begin at the end of March 2024.